 Go to academic policies page for a complete listing of policies.

 - Withdrawing from courses (after drop/add)

-- To officially withdraw from a nontraditional (online) course: log into MyCSU, click on the Student tab, click on Courses and Grades on the left, click on Go to request form to withdraw from an online class on the right and fill out the information.
-You will be notified by email once it is processed.
+To officially withdraw from a course: log into MyCSU, click on the Student tab, click on Courses and Grades on the left, click on Class withdraw form on the right and fill out the information.

 - To officially withdraw from all of your courses: log into MyCSU, click on the Student tab, click on Forms on the left, click on Go to the Withdrawal form on the right and fill out the form.
 The Registrar’s office will collect your grades and last dates of attendance, if applicable.
 If you officially withdraw before drop/add ends you will not be responsible for tuition and fees.
 All offices will be notified as needed when you officially withdraw.